Getting started with Pipelines-as-Code #

 tkn pac create repository

-The command try to be smart and helpful, and as soon you are launching it will have detected the git information of the current repository and will ask you if you want to use those values.
+The command try to be smart and helpful, and as soon you are launching it will have detected the git information of the current repository and ask you if you want to use those values.

 ?
 Enter the Git repository url (default: https://github.com/chmouel/pac-demo):